-- Local CAL FIRE Units & Contract Counties - Regional CAL FIRE Northern and Southern Regional Offices

-Statewide - Statewide review team.
+- Local CAL FIRE Units & Contract Counties - Regional CAL FIRE Northern and Southern Regional Offices - Statewide Statewide review team.
 The statewide review team will prepare a list of recommended projects and activities for consideration by the Director of CAL FIRE.
 The Director will make decisions on approved projects and activities taking into consideration the recommendations of the statewide review team.

-Emphasis at each level will be placed on projects and activities that address hazards to reduce potential risk from wildfire to communities and forested landscapes.
+Emphasis at each level will be placed on projects and activities that address hazards which reduce potential risk from wildfire in and near communities.
+The department shall consider the fire risk of an area, the geographic balance of projects, and whether the project is complementary to other fire prevention or forest health activities when awarding local assistance grants.
 Additionally, to the extent possible, a project or activity will not be selected if it conflicts or competes with another proposed or approved project.